jumanahalawfi/Elgg/docs/tutorials/temporary_bin.rst

 ------

 Clicking the delete action on an entity from the temporary bin will invoke the ``/actions/entity/delete.php`` action.
-As discussed in the :ref:`<tutorials/temporary_bin#Defining an entity as soft deletable>` section, a check is done to see if the entity is soft deleted.
+As discussed in the 'Defining an entity as soft deletable section', a check is done to see if the entity is soft deleted.
 As it always will be when the action is called from the temporary bin, the ``delete()`` method of ``/engine/classes/ElggEntity.php/`` will be called.
 Since this is a core Elgg feature it will not be further elaborated on here.
 Entities are then permanently deleted from the database.